GunjanSurti/UnBlock-Techno-Labs/Solana/README.md

 # Solana
-This repo will contain Solana Project or Tutorials
+This repo will contain Solana Project and Tutorials